 A few days prior to the big event, special envoys from the Kings arrive in Jávea to collect letters written by the youngsters assuring their majesties that they have been on their best behaviour throughout the year and expressing their desires and wishes for what they wish to find inside their sacks on the morning of January 6th.
 Excited children wait on the very edge of patience for the royal pages to arrive.

-They usually visit two locations in town: the historic centre and the port.
 Sometimes there is a short parade with music and dancing to accompany the emissaries as they make their way throughout the excited throng.
 Children step forward to post their letter in the special boxes and collect a little token, usually in the form of sweets, and some may even choose to chat with the envoy to make sure that the Kings understand completely the contents of the letters.
 Afterwards there is often a snack and some hot chocolate.

 And then, on the evening of January 5th (“Twelfth Night”) the Three Kings arrive in Jávea just as they do in almost every town and village across Spain.
 They are Melchior, Gaspar and Balthazar who, it is said, represent the continents of Europe, Arabia and Africa.